 Remove the lid and continue to cook until the water evaporates, around 2 to 4 minutes.

-Set the green beans aside and cover with foil to keep warm.
+Set the green beans aside and cover them with foil to keep them warm.

 Step 2: Toast the almonds.